 I’ve gone from being a homeless single mother because of domestic violence to multiple international award winning CEO, speaker, author, charity and brand ambassador, as well as creating a lifestyle for my daughters and I that we love.Continue Reading →

-However, as we move more and more to a cashless society, the father and son team behind the Acorns App has given us an option to squirrel away our spare change.
+However, as we move more and more to a cashless society, the father and son team behind the Acorns App (now Raiz) has given us an option to squirrel away our spare change.

 Except this time the change is invested virtually in a diversified portfolio.